xen-troops/moulin/docs/rouge.rst

 ------------

 To do its job `rouge` invokes number of external utilities.
-Most of them are available on every system, except Android tools that usually should be installed separately.
-There is a list:
+Most of them are available on every system with the following exceptions:

+ - To work with `vfat`, install the `mtools` package.
+ - To work with Android, install the `simg2img` package.

+There is a list of external tools used for the generation of images:

  - `dd` - used to copy raw images
  - `mkfs.ext4` - creates ext4 FS
  - `mkfs.vfat` - creates vfat FS
  - `simg2img` - used to unpack Android sparse image files
- - `mcopy` - populates vfat images with files
+ - `mcopy` and `mdd` - to handle vfat images

 Invoking `rouge`